Akimel Oʼodham: History prior to 1688

+The territory of the Upper Oʼodham, also called Upper Pima or Pima Alto, was called Pimería Alta by the Spanish.

-The Akimel Oʼodham lived along the Gila, Salt, Yaqui, and Sonora rivers in ranchería-style villages.
+The Akimel Oʼodham had lived along the Gila, Salt, Yaqui, and Sonora rivers in ranchería-style villages.
 The villages were set up as a loose group of houses with familial groups sharing a central ramada and kitchen area.
 Brush "Olas Ki:ki" (round houses) were built around this central area.
 The Oʼodham are matrilocal, with daughters and their husbands living with and near the daughter's mother.
 Familial groups tended to consist of extended families.
 The Akimel Oʼodham also lived seasonally in temporary field houses in order to tend their crops.

-The O'odham language, variously called O'odham ñeʼokĭ, O'odham ñiʼokĭ or Oʼotham ñiok, is spoken by all O'odham groups.
-There are certain dialectal differences, but they are mutually intelligible and all O'odham groups can understand one another.
+The Oʼodham language, variously called Oʼodham ñeʼokĭ, Oʼodham ñiʼokĭ or Oʼotham ñiok, is spoken by all Oʼodham groups.
+There are certain dialectal differences, but they are mutually intelligible and all Oʼodham groups can understand one another.
 Lexicographical differences have arisen among the different groups, especially in reference to newer technologies and innovations.

 The ancient economy of the Akimel Oʼodham was primarily subsistence, based on farming, hunting and gathering.
 They also conducted extensive trading.
 The prehistoric peoples built an extensive irrigation system to compensate for arid conditions.
 It remains in use today.
 Over time the communities built and altered canal systems according to their changing needs.

 The Akimel Oʼodham were experts in the area of textiles and produced intricate baskets as well as woven cloth.
 Prior to the arrival of Europeans, their primary military rivals were the Apache and Yavapai, who raided their villages at times due to competition for resources.
 The latter tribes were more nomadic, depending primarily on hunting and gathering, and would raid the more settled groups who cultivated foods.
 They established some friendly relations with the Apache.